symfony/symfony-docs/cookbook/security/target_path.rst

 .. index::
    single: Security; Target redirect path

-How to change the Default Target Path Behavior
+How to Change the default Target Path Behavior
 ==============================================

 By default, the Security component retains the information of the last request